SpondyloarthropathiesSkip to the navigation

 What are spondyloarthropathies?

 Spondyloarthropathies are a family of long-term (chronic) diseases of joints.
 These diseases occur in children (juvenile spondyloarthropathies) and adults.
-They include ankylosing spondylitis, Reiter's syndrome (reactive arthritis), psoriatic arthritis, and joint problems linked to inflammatory bowel disease (enteropathic arthritis).
+They include ankylosing spondylitis, reactive arthritis, psoriatic arthritis, and joint problems linked to inflammatory bowel disease (enteropathic arthritis).
 Spondyloarthropathies are sometimes called spondyloarthritis.

 Although all spondyloarthropathies have different symptoms and outcomes, they are similar in that all of them: